Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 Guys, do me a favor, like the video.

-We got 911 likes, get uh 90 more or 89 more, and we'll be at 1000.
+Get 90 more or 89 more, and we'll be at 1,000.

-I need to know what happened to my mother, my father, and my brother Cody.
+I need to know what happened to my mother, my father, and my brother, Cody.

-And this is something as well, guys, that detectives employ where they'll bring a family member in to uh ask questions of the accused.
+And this is something as well, guys, that detectives employ where they'll bring a family member in to ask questions of the accused.

-Um, this actually ended up happening on the Chris Watts case.
+This actually ended up happening on the Chris Watts case.

-Uh, Angie, remember that one?
+And you remember that one?

-Yeah that we watched.
+That we watched.

-Um, and they're able to get that information out of the individual from a trusted family member a lot of the times.
+And they're able to get that information out of the individual from a trusted family member a lot of the times.

 So I think that was what the strategy was in this situation.

-But your boy uh Grant, uh he's standing tall.
+But your boy, Grant, he's standing tall.

 Because I wasn't there to fucking help.